 Is It Too Early to Decorate for Christmas?

 Thanksgiving has yet to pass, and still the first signs of the holidays—wreaths, ornaments, lights, and trees—say it all: We're well on our way to the countdown to Christmas.
-And while research claims that people who give in to the holiday spirit are happier, it can't be denied that many of us would prefer to enjoy our Thanksgiving turkey before a bite of gingerbread and a glass of eggnog.
-But is there, in fact, a simple answer to this hotly-debated question?
-It was once considered to be the general rule-of-thumb to wait until after Thanksgiving before decorating for Christmas, but, in modern times, that no longer seems to be the case.
+And while research claims that people who give into the holiday spirit are happier, it can't be denied that many of us would prefer to enjoy our Thanksgiving turkey before a bite of gingerbread and a glass of eggnog.
+But is there, in fact, a simple answer to the hotly-debated question, "Is it too early to decorate for the holidays?"

+It was once considered to be the general rule of thumb to wait until after Thanksgiving before decorating for Christmas, but, in modern times, that no longer seems to be the case.
 "People are getting excited [for Christmas] earlier and earlier," says Etsy's trend expert Dayna Isom Johnson.
 "And we shouldn't hold back anyone's excitement for the holiday time because it's a moment to celebrate friends and family, and spend quality time together."

 One great example of this is white pumpkins.
 "You can use them for Halloween if you get cut-out decals, and you can have your faces on the pumpkin," she suggests.
 "Then, you remove the decals; and for Thanksgiving, you can incorporate more gourds or harvest themes.
 To transition into the holiday season, perhaps you want to add a touch of metallic."

-This year in Martha's December calendar of Living, she plans to string up the outdoor lights and decorate the house with her grandchildren Jude and Truman all in the first week of December, followed by holiday table settings on the 19th and hanging the family stockings on the 21st, less than a week before Christmas Day.
-"Because I go all out with my decorating—lots of wreaths, garlands, trees, and handcrafted vignettes throughout the house and the farm," Martha explained back in 2010, "I love to share these visions with as many friends as possible."
+In Martha's December 2019 calendar of Martha Stewart Living, she planned to string up the outdoor lights and decorate the house with her grandchildren Jude and Truman all in the first week of December, followed by holiday table settings on the 19th and hanging the family stockings on the 21st, less than a week before Christmas Day.
+"I go all out with my decorating—lots of wreaths, garlands, trees, and handcrafted vignettes throughout the house and the farm," Martha wrote back in the December 2010 of Living.
+"I love to share these visions with as many friends as possible."

-So, if you want to deck the halls right now?
+And if you want to deck the halls right now?
 That's fine, too.
-In fact, that may be just the right idea: A study published in the Journal of Environmental Psychology found that people who were shown photographs of a home that looked merry and bright with Christmas decorations perceived the people who lived there as more friendly and sociable than houses without décor.
+In fact, that may be the right idea: A study published in the Journal of Environmental Psychology found that people who were shown photographs of a home that looked merry and bright with Christmas decorations perceived the people who lived there as more friendly and sociable than houses without décor.
 These decorated houses were seen as more "open" or accessible, regardless of how much the inhabitants commingled with their neighbors.